cityxen/RelayTracker/README.md

 Started folder, looking at how to get it started

-## Serial Bridge (Raspberry Pi)
+## CLICK-A-TRON (Raspberry Pi Serial Bridge)

-Python code for taking in serial input and converting it to GPIO up/down signals Added bridge.py
+Will work with any computer that has a RS-232 interface.
+Python code for taking serial input and converting it to GPIO up/down signals.
+Added bridge.py